HighSchoolHacking/GLS/docs/Design/Null Checking.md

-# Null Check
+# Null Checking

-Creates checks for if the passed variable has value null and/or undefined (see errata).
-Can be used to check positvly for null or negetivly for null
+Creates checks for if the passed variable has value null.

+A null variable is one that has no other value stored in it.

+Can be used to check whether the value is or is not null.

 ## Commands